 Sales doubled between 1990 and 1993 and continued to climb throughout that decade.
 Doctors reassured women that fears about breast cancer were overblown and that products like Prempro (estrogen plus progestin) would protect the heart.

 As an added bonus, they suggested that hormone replacement therapy might prevent mental decline or even Alzheimer’s disease.
-Premarin became the most prescribed drug in America.
+Not surprisingly, Premarin became the most prescribed drug in America.

 When Women Began Asking: Is Hormone Therapy Safe?

 Even before the Women’s Health Initiative (WHI) study was first published in 2002 some women were asking: is hormone therapy safe?
 There were rumors about blood clots and breast cancer.